 8. Location of Data

-Ensure that you are aware of data locations and which laws govern it.
+Sp, ensure that you are aware of data locations and which laws govern your data.
 You also need to be aware of relevant data regulations and if your data is subject to government surveillance.

 Any cloud solution worth its salt will offer ultimate flexibility when scaling to your business requirements.
 It should adapt when you need it to, without you needing to be forward-thinking and have too many plans.